Patoski-patoski/alx-backend-user-data/README.md

 # alx-backend-user-data
-User data.
-For authentication and authorization
+User data for authentication and authorization